OneDeadKey/arsenik/kanata/README.md

 read from `uinput`.
 This requires the users to be part of both `input` and `uinput` groups.

-For that, you first need to create a `uinput` group if it is not the case yet:
+For that, you first need to create a `uinput` group if it doesn’t exist yet:

 ```bash
 sudo groupadd -U $USERNAME uinput
 ```

-Where `$USERNAME` is the target user (or users in a comma separated list), and add the target user (or users) to the group input:
+where `$USERNAME` is the target user (or users in a comma-separated list).
+Then add the target user (or users) to the group input:

 ```bash
 sudo usermod -aG input $USERNAME
 ```

-You can then check after relogin that both groups appear in the result of the `groups` command launched as the target user.
+You can check after re-logging that both groups appear in the result of the `groups` command launched as the target user.

 Finally, you need to add a udev rule in `/etc/udev/rules.d/50-kanata.rules`: